 The Sacramento area has a wide selection of hotels and motels where visitors can stay while their family member or friend is in the hospital.
-Click here for a listing of phone numbers and addresses or visit the Sacramento Chamber of Commerce website.
+Visit our Housing Options page for a listing of hotels in the area.

 Can my family or friends eat with me?

 For a nominal fee, your visitors can order meal trays to be served in your room at patient meal times.
 If a guest tray is desired, have your friend or family member visit the cafeteria cashier and pay for the meal.
 Then, they should obtain a menu from the nurses' station in your unit, make a selection and return the completed menu to the nurses' station.
 The guest tray will be delivered during your mealtime.